LCAS/ros2_pkg_template/README.md

-## ROS2 Package Template
+## ROS2 Workspace Template

-This repository serves as a template for creating ROS2 packages, equipped with a comprehensive CI workflow and devcontainer configuration.
+This repository serves as a template for creating ROS2 packages, equipped with a basic CI workflow and devcontainer configuration.

 ### Development Environment Setup